+Perhaps somewhat surprisingly, a rigorous treatment of this approach in the infinite-dimensional case remains an open problem.
+With this in mind, let us provide a brief overview of existing results in the finite-dimensional case (e.g., \cite{Gerencser1984,Gerencser2009,Surace2019}).

 The asymptotic properties of such methods for partially observed, discrete-time systems have been studied extensively (e.g., \cite{Collings1998,Doucet2003,Krishnamurthy2002,LeGland1995,LeGland1997,Poyiadjis2011,Schwartz2019,Tadic2010,Tadic2018}).
-In comparison, the partially observed, continuous-time case has received relatively little attention.\footnote{We do not attempt to review the fully observed, continuous-time case here, but refer instead to \cite{Levanony1994,Sirignano2017a} and references therein.} This method was first proposed by Gerencser et al. \cite{Gerencser1984}, who derived a RML estimator for the parameters of a finite dimensional, partially observed, linear diffusion process using the It\^o-Venzel formula (e.g., \cite{Ventzel1965}), and provided an almost sure convergence result for this estimator without proof.
-This analysis was later extended in \cite{Gerencser2009}, in which the authors established the almost sure convergence of a modified version of the estimator in \cite{Gerencser1984}, which included an additional resetting mechanism.
-The use of a continuous-time RML method for online parameter estimation was more recently revisited by Surace and Pfister \cite{Surace2019}, who derived a RML estimator for the parameters of a finite dimensional, partially observed, non-linear diffusion process, and established the almost sure convergence of this estimator under appropriate conditions on the process consisting of the latent state, the filter, and the filter derivative.
+In comparison, the partially observed, continuous-time case has received relatively little attention.\footnote{We do not attempt to review the fully observed, continuous-time case here.
+The interested reader is referred to \cite{Levanony1994,Sirignano2017a} and references therein.} This method was first proposed by Gerencser et al. \cite{Gerencser1984}, who derived a RML estimator for the parameters of a partially observed linear diffusion process using the It\^o-Venzel formula (e.g., \cite{Ventzel1965}), and provided an almost sure convergence (a.s.) result for this estimator without proof.
+This analysis was later extended in \cite{Gerencser2009}, in which the authors established the a.s. convergence of a modified version of the estimator in \cite{Gerencser1984}, which included an additional resetting mechanism.
+The use of a continuous-time RML method for online parameter estimation was more recently revisited by Surace and Pfister \cite{Surace2019}, who derived an RML estimator for the parameters of a partially observed non-linear diffusion process, and established the a.s. convergence of this estimator under appropriate conditions on the latent state, the filter, and the filter derivative.
 This extended the results in \cite{Sirignano2017a} to the partially observed setting.
-We remark that \cite{Ljung1987,Moura1986} have also considered the use of a continuous-time recursive maximum likelihood method for non-linear partially observed diffusion processes.
-In these papers, however, in addition to the model parameters, the hidden state is estimated via maximum likelihood, rather than via the usual filtering paradigm.
+The use of a continuous-time RML method for non-linear partially observed diffusion processes was also considered in \cite{Ljung1987,Moura1986}.
+In these papers, however, in addition to the model parameters, the hidden state was estimated via maximum likelihood, rather than the usual filtering paradigm.